All Episodes

 And I'm being honest with you people.

-I have never seen, even after Watergate, I have never seen a political party so uh disengaged from what is real.
+I have never seen, even after Watergate, I have never seen a political party so disengaged from what is real.

 I have never seen a party with supporters, a major political party, with supporters as dense, as stupid, as dilapidated, as pathetic as those who make up what are now called the future, the Democratic Party.

-I uh I've I've uh never seen this party once ruled this country almost as royalty, folks.
+This party once ruled this country almost as royalty, folks.

 The Democratic Party had an iron fist grip on everything in this country.

-So they had that, they had the bowl of cherries for so long.
+They had the bowl of cherries for so long.

-They had the Holy Grail, they owned everything.
+They had the Holy Grail.

 It was their country to do with whatever they wanted.

-In the wake of terrorist leader Abu Mousab al-Zarkawi's death, President Bush is seeing improvement in public confidence.
+In the wake of terrorist leader Abu Musab al-Zarqawi's death, President Bush is seeing improvement in public confidence that the Iraq war is winnable.

-A USA Today Gallup poll shows the new poll found that 48% believe the U.S. probably or definitely will win the war.
+The new poll found that 48% believe the U.S. probably or definitely will win the war.

 That's up from 39% in April.